 COMPOSITION

 Vitamin D, a fat-soluble vitamin that enhances the intestinal absorption of calcium and phosphorus, is essential for the maintenance of a healthy skeleton throughout life.
-Vitamin D is present in low concentrations in South African milk as it is unfortified, but exposure to sunlight should provide adequate vitamin D for most people living in South Africa.
+Vitamin D is not naturally present in South African milk and therefore milk is not considered a source of vitamin D. However, 30–40 minutes’ exposure to sunlight every day should provide adequate vitamin D for most people living in South Africa.
+The best time to be exposed to safe sunlight is before 11:00 or after 15:00 every day.
+In some regions (e.g. the US and Europe), milk is fortified with vitamin D, hence the reference to vitamin D in some research articles

 Flavoured milk is a pasteurised and homogenised low fat dairy milk product that is coloured, sweetened and flavoured.
 It then undergoes a sterilisation process which removes all micro organisms and helps to extend its shelf life.
 This product can be kept on shelf for longer than regular dairy beverages.